artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. code-block:: bash

-    php symfony digitalobject:delete slug-of-description
+    php symfony digitalobject:delete target-slug

-Where ``slug-of-description`` represents the slug of the target record.
+Where ``target-slug`` represents the slug of the target record - either an :term:`archival description` or an :term:`archival institution`.

 By running ``php symfony help digitalobject:delete`` we can see the command-line's help output for the task: